smorin/py-launch-blueprint/README.md

 - **Matrix testing with `GitHub Actions`**: Run tests across multiple Python versions and operating systems, ensuring broad compatibility.

+- **Code coverage with `Codecov`**: Coverage reports are automatically uploaded via GitHub Actions and can also be generated locally with just commands `just coverage-run`.

 - **Simplified debugging info with `just debug-info`**: Automatically collect and format essential system, tool, and dependency information for streamlined bug reporting via a simple command.

 ### GitHub Integration